 The Zoom application does not show any video during meetings

 This is due to the latest Zoom versions requiring a Metal-compatible GPU for video rendering.
-To patch this out of the Zoom application, download and run the script located here.
+To patch this out of the Zoom application, download and run the script located here, or here for later Zoom versions.